quilla3/quilla3/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently a master of computer science candidate working on web development and business analysis.
-🌱 I’m currently learning software engineering and cybersecurity.
+🌱 I’m currently a master of computer science candidate learning software engineering and cybersecurity.
-👯 I’m looking to collaborate on web development and data analytics projects.
+👯 I’m looking to collaborate on web development or data analytics projects.